bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Color bars can be located inside as well as left, right, below, or above the plot.
-Specify the location of a color bar when adding the |ColorBar| object to the plot using the :func:`~bokeh.models.plots.Plot.add_layout` method.
+Specify the location of a color bar when adding the |ColorBar| object to the plot using the |add layout| method.

 .. bokeh-plot:: docs/user_guide/examples/plotting_color_bars.py
     :source-position: above